Clematicissus angustissima

 Clematicissus angustissima is a vine in the Vitaceae family, endemic to the Geraldton area of Western Australia.

 The species was first described as Vitis angustissima in 1859 by Ferdinand von Mueller, from a specimen collected by Oldfield on the Murchison River.
-In 1887 Jules Planchon reassigned it to his newly described genus, Clematicissus, with Clematicussus angustissima being the type species.
+In 1887Jules Planchon reassigned it to his newly described genus, Clematicissus, with Clematicussus angustissima being the type species.

 Description

 C. angustissima is a deciduous vine growing from numerous tubers.
-The tendrils are leaf-opposed and the five-palmate (3-7) leaves can be entire or deeply indented.
+The tendrils are leaf-opposed and the five-palmate (3–7) leaves can be entire or deeply indented.
 The inflorescence is leaf-opposed and multi-flowered with congested heads.
 Both calyx and corolla are five-lobed.
 The berries are fleshy and purplish-black to black when mature.

 Habitat

 It is found in woodlands, generally on sand or loam.